 Mistakes that occur only during competition are for a good reason called competitive mistakes.
 In this situation, the athlete will do well in the pre-meet workouts, but when the time to shine comes around, they will make costly mistakes.
 This due to a variety of reasons amongst which is interference from an opposing player, stress of the particular competition and deviation from the normal technique.
 Non-competitive mistakes happen in the gym and on the practice playing field during the training workouts.
 If the athlete makes mistakes under these circumstances, they are sure to repeat them in a stressful game situation.

 If the athlete makes a mistake despite having been carefully taught the correct technique, it can be because of these factors:

 Always remember this as you instruct your new trainees:" The first attempt at a technique is very important.
 It will stay in an athlete's memory for a long time.
 Make sure that you do your best in choosing and arranging exercises to make the FIRST TRY A SUCCESS."
 (Drabik 1996)

 Appendix A: Strength testing

 Muscle testing must be differentiated from a restriction in the range of motion (ROM) around the joint.
-If the muscle cannot make the full ROM due to the weakness it may be the muscle is simply too weak to make the full movement.
+If the muscle cannot make the full ROM due to the weakness it may be the muscle is too weak to make the full movement.
 Or, the motion is restricted because of the 'shortness of the muscles, capsule or ligament structures'.
 (Kendall 2005).
-In order to arrive at a conclusion, the joint has to be passively moved through the ROM to determine if any such restriction exists.
+To conclude, the joint has to be passively moved through the ROM to determine if any such restriction exists.
 If none is present, then it may be concluded the muscle is weak.

-Testing single joint muscles must also separate the muscle weakness from a tendon insufficiency.
+Testing single-joint muscles must also separate the muscle weakness from a tendon insufficiency.
 Other considerations that have to be considered are relaxed and unstable joints.
-If the joint is unstable, it will normally hurt when moved through the ROM.
+If the joint is unstable, it will generally hurt when moved through the ROM.